The problem of Pi_2-cut-introduction: Proof-Theoretic Infrastructure

-\begin{theorem} Assume a sequent $S:\forall\bar{x}.F\vdash\exists\bar{y}.G$.
-There is a Herbrand-sequent $H$ of $S$ with $|H|=n$ iff there exists a minimal cut-free proof $\pi$ of $S$ such that $|\pi |_q = n$. \end{theorem} \begin{proof} A Herbrand sequent describes exactly the terms we have to introduce by weak quantifier inferences.
-Let $H$ be a Herbrand sequent of $S$ with $|H|=n$.
-Then a cut-free proof $\pi$ with $|\pi |_q=n$ can be constructed in the following way: apply first all propositional inferences and afterwards all quantifier rules. \\ Let $\pi$ be a minimal cut-free proof of $S$.
+Let $\pi$ be a cut-free proof of $S$.
 Then different terms for a given position of an atom can only be produced by weak quantifier inferences.
 Hence, the number of weak quantifier inferences in $\pi$ is equal to the number of different terms obtained by substitution, and therefore $|\pi |_q=|H|$ for $H$ being the Herbrand sequent obtained from $\pi$. \end{proof}